 Apply mosaic tile to kitchen countertops

-In last month's issue of Home-Dzine Online I gave my kitchen countertop a makeover.
+In an issue of Home-Dzine Online I gave my kitchen countertop a makeover.
 After a couple of weeks of living with it, I decided I wasn't happy and wanted to consider another option - applying mosaic tile to a kitchen countertop.

 Here is the finished result, and I just LOVE IT.
 So much so, that I am now going to tile the remaining countertops!

 I discovered these beautiful glass mosaic tiles at Builders Warehouse in Strubens Valley and they are perfect for my kitchen.

 The project was completed in just over a day, allowing drying time for adhesive and grout.
 So how did I tile the countertop?

 I glued the mosaic tile onto the countertop with contact adhesive.
 That's right... contact adhesive and it worked like a dream.
 Because the mosaic tiles are glass and the countertop is laminate, you have to be careful what you use as an adhesive.
 Ordinary tile adhesive just won't work as it doesn't have anything to bond to.
 My next thought was No More Nails adhesive, but that won't work either.
 One surface has to be porous for No More Nails, and both the countertop and tiles are non-porous.

 There had to be something that would work to attach the mosaic tiles to the kitchen countertop, and it was then that I came up with the brainwave to use contact adhesive.
 This stuff sticks to anything and is a nightmare to get off, so why not use it to stick tiles down.

 I applied a liberal layer of contact adhesive over a small section of the kitchen countertop, just enough for two tile sections.

 Applying the adhesive to the back of the tiles is a bit tricky but can be done.
 You don't want too much adhesive on the back or it will seep through to the front and you will have a big mess on your hands.
 Ask me, I did it with the first tile!